NavicoOS/ac2git/README.md

 - Modify the generated file, whose filename defaults to `accurev2git.config.example.xml`, (there are plenty of notes in the file and the script help menu to do this)

 - Rename the `accurev2git.config.example.xml` file as `accurev2git.config.xml`

+- Modify the configuration file and add the following information:

+ - AccuRev username & password

+ - The name of the Depot.
+You may only convert a single depot at a time and it is recommended that one Depot is mapped to one git repository.

+ - The start & end transactions which correspond to what you would enter in the `accurev hist` command as the `<time-spec>` (so a number, the keyword `highest` or the keyword `now`).

+ - The list of streams you wish to convert (must exist in the Depot).

+ - The path to the git repository that the script is to create.
+The folder must exist and should preferably be empty, although it is ok for it to be an existing git repository.

+ - A user mapping from AccuRev usernames to git. _Hint: Run `accurev show users` to see a list of all the users which you might need to add._

 - Run the script